 A one-time screening ultrasound for people at risk.
-The You pay \$0 for this preventive plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+The You pay \$0 for this preventive plan only covers this screening if you have certain risk screening (covered once per lifetime). factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.